 K-12 Guided School Tours

-Guided school tours are the best way to engage young Museum visitors and inspire interest in exploring art and different cultures.
+Guided tours are the best way to engage young Museum visitors and inspire interest in exploring art and different cultures.
 The Museum welcomes school groups for tours of current exhibitions Wednesdays–Fridays during regular Museum hours.
-Admission plus flat fee per 25 students for an hour-long tour is $75.
-To reserve a tour, please contact the Education Department at 212 228 0110, ext.
-305, or kalyna.boychuk@ukrainianmuseum.org.
+The fee for an hour-long tour is $5 per student.
+To reserve a tour, please contact the Education Department at kalyna.boychuk@ukrainianmuseum.org

 Programs and exhibitions are supported, in part, by public funds from the New York City Department of Cultural Affairs in partnership with the City Council.